 I kept that little secret to myself and gave my honest opinion.
 Everything was possible, I said, but what was most probable is that, of the many fermented cheeses and dried meats that my friend loved, a certain fungus or bacteria from the old continent bent by unsafe transportation was manifesting its anger at his guts.
 He could not disagree with my well weighted argument but concluded that either way an exorcism every once in a while is a good precaution.

-After vespers we started the long drive back to city-infected patch of nature.
+After vespers, we started the long drive back to the city-infected patch of nature.

 more by MILEN VASILEV